caithmac/upsc-digitalgarden/src/site/notes/UPSC/Perspectives on Indian National Movement.md

 # Perspectives on Indian National Movement

 ## Colonial Perspective
-- According to [[John Strachey\|John Strachey]]  there was never a nation called India.
+- According to [[UPSC/John Strachey\|John Strachey]]  there was never a nation called India.
 There is no "indian nation" , no "people of India"
 	- It had no political, physical social or religious unity according to European ideas.
 - [[John Seeley\|John Seeley]] expressed that India is merely a geographical expression much like Africa or Europe.
 It marks territories of many language and many nation.
-- [[John Strachey\|John Strachey]] and [[John Seeley\|John Seeley]] both asserted that it was impossible to forge a nation in India, because it never had a the characteristics of nation nor it will have in future.
+- [[UPSC/John Strachey\|John Strachey]] and [[John Seeley\|John Seeley]] both asserted that it was impossible to forge a nation in India, because it never had a the characteristics of nation nor it will have in future.
 - With the rise of [[UPSC/Indian Nationalism\|Indian Nationalism]] movement, it became very important for colonial ideologues and historian to counter Nationalists position of existence of an Indian Nation.
 - [[Valentine Chirol\|Valentine Chirol]] in Indian Unrest (1910) - wrote - India is a mere geographical expression, and even this expression was forged by British.
 	- India is the "antithesis" of the word nation,